Treatment of Japanese Knotweed Bridgwater from South Wales Knotweed Removal

 About Japanese Knotweed Removal South West

-South West Knotweed Removal Specialists covers the whole of South West and some of the M4 Corridor.
+West Country Knotweed Removal Specialists covers the whole of South West and some of the M4 Corridor.
 We also carry out contracts in the West Country, as far North as Shropshire and into the Midlands and Birmingham areas.

 We are a family run business and we are extremely proud of the services we offer.
 We are a fully qualified Japanese Knotweed Certificated Surveyor (JKCS) and we specialise in removing and controlling Japanese Knotweed, other invasive plant species and ‘general nuisance weeds’ which are found in the UK for residential properties and development sites.